What Prompted the Memory

 "Just make sure she doesn't hurt the other kids and doesn't hurt herself.
 Ignore her."

-The young miss, who had absolutely no training, was alarmed.
-She spoke to other play school teachers.
-She learned that many parents do not advise the play school about their child's autism, and don't want to hear a thing about autism.
+Being alarmed, she spoke to other play school teachers.
+She learned that many parents do not advise the play school of their child's autism, and don't want to hear a thing about autism.